FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 3. The system verifies if the email, password and username are valid.
 4. The system saves the data from the user.

-- Alternative Flows and Exceptions: If the verification process fails (3 point) the system will warn the user and request to input all the fields again or the fields that are invalid.
+- Alternative Flows and Exceptions: If the verification process fails (3rd point) the system will warn the user and request to input the fields that are invalid.

 #### Login:
 - Actor: Conference Owner